ipfabric/docs/docs/System_Administration/increase_disk_space.md

+---
+description: Appliance disk space can be extended by extending existing virtual disk or by adding new empty virtual hard drive to IP Fabric VM.
+---

 # Increase Disk Space

 Starting version IP Fabric 5.0.0, appliance is distributed as one hard disk installation instead of two.